Must Love More Kilts

 EXCERPT:

-“So you’ve returned,” Duncan rasped, the words catching, slicing through a too-dry throat.
+CHAPTER ONE“So you’ve returned,” Duncan rasped, the words catching, slicing through a too-dry throat.
 “The woman who one moment handfasted with me”—he swallowed to ease his throat and blinked, hoping to keep the phantasm in view—“and the next turned me out of bed in disgust.”

 Was…was the lovely nighean wiping his brow indeed his Fiona?